jerilynms/International-Hotels-Analysis/README.md

 This project pertains to a database of 25 international hotels, their customer reviews, and reviewer demographics.

 While examining the database in excel, I looked for consistent naming conventions in the variable titles, and if any of the values varied from each other within columns.
-I could not find any inconsistencies or nulls.
+I could not find any inconsistencies.
+I used SQLite's column reordering function to pinpoint any nulls and could not find any either.
 Of the 25 hotels, all are 5 star accommodations and located in a distinct city and country.
 The reviews are dated from 2020 to 2025.